Get the free Get Your Brand Together workbook here!

-When you think about brands like Iike Marvel, Instagram and Pepsi.
-Well, in addition to your favorite superhero sipping on a fizzy drink popping in your mind, you probably also thought about the logos of these brand, and with that, the colors associated with each business!
+When you think about brands like Iike Marvel, Instagram and Pepsi, in addition to your favorite superhero sipping on a fizzy drink popping in your mind, you probably also thought about the logos of these brand, and with that, the colors associated with each business!

 Here's a fact: Most top businesses across various sectors have a certain color by which their customers can instantly recognize their brands.
 Red, blue, yellow - your brain is probably connecting these with brands without you even being fully aware of it.

 Likewise, health and wellness businesses read brand colors to tell their prospective customers what their business is about.
 The colors are the first element of recognition for a potential customer.
-Whatever your business sells, be it organic skincare products or a mindfulness app, it is important to use colors that will express your brand quickly and effectively.
+Whatever your business sells, be it organic skincare products, essential oils or a mindfulness app, it is important to use colors that will express your brand quickly and effectively.

 By taking a look at the psychology of colors, we can better understand this.